lgblgblgb/xep128/README.md

 # Installation on Linux / UNIX like OS (from source)

 You can download the ZIP'ed repository from https://github.com/lgblgblgb/xep128 or you can clone the repository, whatever.
-You need the SDL2, libreadline and GTK3 _development_ installed (also some additional tools like the C compulter), on Debian/Ubuntu like systems, it can be done something like this (do not forget, that you should do this as root, so probably you need "sudo" before this command):
+You need the SDL2 (2.0.4 or newer!), libreadline and GTK3 _development_ libraries installed (also some additiona tools like the C compulter), on Debian/Ubuntu like systems, it can be done something like this (do not forget, that you should do this as root, so probably you need "sudo" before this command):

  apt-get install libsdl2-dev make gcc wget libreadline6-dev libgtk-3-dev

-You will also need the sjasm Z80 assembler somewhere in your PATH, if you modified xep_rom.asm at least (otherwise sjasm is not needed).
+You will also need the sjasm (v0.42) Z80 assembler somewhere in your PATH, if you modified xep_rom.asm at least (otherwise sjasm is not needed).

 In the source, you need to issue the command "make" (though if you modified source I would recommend to say "make dep" first).
 It will compile the